Firmwehr/gentle/README.md

 To better understand what we are dealing with, you can find a summary of Mini-Java below:

 * (mostly) a subset of Java
-* no dynamic binding / interfaces / vtables
+* no dynamic binding, interfaces or vtables
 * only one input file
 * **very** basic IO (only able to read and write to/from `stdin/stdout`)
-* no memory managment, memory will never be `free`-ed
+* no memory management, memory will never be `free`-ed
-* no constructors / no overloading / no visibility modifiers (or any modifiers)
+* no constructors, no overloading and no visibility modifiers (or any modifiers)
 * no static variables and methods

-## But isn't Java using garbage collection and supposed to run everywere?
+## But isn't Java using garbage collection and supposed to run everywhere?
 The Java language itself only defines the *semantics* of the language, not implementation details.
 It does, in fact, *not* require a garbage collector.
 There is nothing preventing you from compiling it directly to native code and